peteroupc/peteroupc.github.io/randomfunc.md

     - The (biased) **sample variance**, the second sample central moment.
     - The **probability**, if `EFUNC(x)` is `1` if some condition is met or `0` otherwise.

-    If the sampling domain is also limited to random numbers meeting a given condition (such as `x < 2` or `x != 10`), then the estimated expected value is also called the estimated _conditional expectation_.
+    If the only numbers that can be sampled must meet a given condition (such as `x < 2` or `x != 10`), then the estimated expected value is also called the estimated _conditional expectation_.

     Monte Carlo estimation makes a difference between _biased_ and _unbiased_ estimators.
 An estimator is _unbiased_ if multiple independent samples of size `k` (from the same distribution) are expected to average to the true expected value regardless of `k` (Halmos 1946)<sup>[**(62)**](#Note62)</sup>.
 For example, an `Expectation` for any `n`th sample _raw_ moment is an unbiased estimator provided `k` >= `n`, but an `Expectation` for the sample variance is not unbiased, and neither is one for any sample _central_ moment other than the first (Halmos 1946)<sup>[**(62)**](#Note62)</sup>.
 For an unbiased estimator, the error in the Monte Carlo estimation is due to _variance_, but variance reduction techniques are outside the scope of this document.